cubt85iz/automatos-server/README.md

 ## Customization

-Clone the repo and create a DEPLOY_SUITE to deploy your own custom combination of services.
+Clone the repo and create a configuration file in the .config folder.
+In the configuration file, specify your custom configuration.
 Use the [automatos-server-config](https://github.com/cubt85iz/automatos-server-config.git) project for secrets management.

 ## Installation